cthlbrennan/exorcist-priest-game/README.md

 - Increasing difficulty
   - The length of the phrases to be typed and the amount of available time will become more challenging as the levels progress.
 - Larger RPG World
   - Using a web library such as phaser.js or three.js, a top-down RPG style environment could be created in which the player character could freely move about.
-Typing rounds could be triggered in the same manner as turn-based battles in RPGs.
+Typing rounds could be triggered in the same manner as turn-based battles in RPG video games like Final Fantasy, Pokemon, etc.
 - Improved Art
   - ... and more of it - more animations, more detail, more characters.